SPandeyCodes/Welcometojs/README.md

 # Welcometojs
-A Repository of javascript codes and solutions for few beginer level problems.
+A Repository of javascript codes and solutions for few beginner level problems.